Login for Trustees and advisors

 • If you are asked to do this work on a voluntary basis and your salary/stipend isn’t covered elsewhere, we will pay these costs and extend the grant for the period of time you are away (again, we will review the situation towards the end of the project and net off the additional costs from any under-spend).

-Grants awarded before December 2017
+Grants awarded before December 2017 and our Multiple PhD studentship awards

 We appreciate that as projects progress, changes need to be made, for example to the methodology or to the composition of the research team.
 We encourage you strongly to let us know of any changes as soon as possible, rather than waiting for the next reporting period.
 We’ve listed below some of the frequent queries which are raised.
 Please note that all requests for a change to the grant must be made by the named Principal Investigator.